Vevaresta/Vevaresta/README.md

 ## Servus 👋
 My name is Nikola Krpan and I'm a application developer.
 I'm from Croatia, living in Nürnberg/Germany.
-I love to explore and learn about new things.
+I love to explore and constantly learn about new technologies along the way.
+I love developing Full-Stack Applications with C#/ASP.NET Core and Typescript/Angular.
 <!--
 **Vevaresta/Vevaresta** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.